henribredt/KlarLog/README.md

 }
 ```
 > [!TIP]
-> CategoryLoggers organizes your logs by domain or feature, making it easier to filter and search through logs.
+> The CategoryLogger instances organize your logs by domain or feature, making it easier to filter and search through logs.

 #### 2. Define Your LoggerDestinations
 ```swift